egwaojeangel/deep_learning_based_brain_tumor_segmentation_using_unet/README.md

 ## Overview

 Brain tumor segmentation plays a critical role in diagnosis, treatment planning, and disease monitoring.
-Manual delineation by radiologists is time-consuming and subject to inter-observer variability — making automated deep learning solutions both practical and impactful.
+Manual delineation by radiologists is time-consuming and subject to inter-observer variability, making automated deep learning solutions both practical and impactful.

 This project goes beyond a standard model training exercise.
-It implements a complete end-to-end pipeline: from raw NIfTI MRI volumes through preprocessing, U-Net inference, and pixel-level segmentation — all deployed in a web application with a full patient records dashboard.
+It implements a complete end-to-end pipeline: from raw NIfTI MRI volumes through preprocessing, U-Net inference, and pixel-level segmentation and these are all deployed in a web application with a full patient records dashboard.

 ---